 sudo passwd -l opex.
 And to unlock it, use sudo passwd -u {username}

 sudo passwd -u opex.
-This tutorial has taught you how to change passwords in Ubuntu through the terminal, GUI, and for Root and regular users.
-In case you need more help, drop us a comment below.
+This tutorial has taught you how to change passwords in Ubuntu VPS or physical systems through the terminal, GUI, and for both root and regular users.
+Whether you're managing a local Ubuntu machine or an Ubuntu RDP server, these methods can be applied to effectively manage user accounts.

 People also read: